 - enter into a contract to acquire an asset

-- otherwise acquire it, or
+- otherwise acquire it. or

 - start to construct it.

 However, if the asset's start time does not occur within five years of this time, you must use the effective life that is in force at the asset's start time.
 For an item of plant acquired under a contract entered into, otherwise acquired or started to be constructed before 11.45am (by legal time in the ACT) on 21 September 1999, there is no restriction on the period within which the plant must be used.
-The general rule applies to such plant.
+The general rule in the previous paragraph applies to such plant.

-For an extract from TR 2000/18 (as at 1 July 2004) showing the effective lives of some commonly used depreciating assets, see Examples of effective lives - from Taxation Ruling TR 2000/18 on page 35.
+For an extract from Taxation Ruling TR 2000/18 (as at 1 July 2005) showing the effective lives of some commonly used depreciating assets, see Examples of effective lives - from Taxation Ruling TR 2000/18 on page 34.